Xolani-M/rentalProp-management-sys/README.md

 - Included media queries for responsive design at different screen sizes (768px and 480px).
 - Adjusted font sizes, modal width, header alignment, and grid columns for optimal viewing.

+##DATABASE

+- Used a create_table.py to create all the neccessary table
+- Completed functionaty to store form data in th database
+- I broke the system somewhere, retriving or passing wrong data from the database
+- I manage to make the login system to work
+- I use sendgrip api for email notification and it works
+- I was able to render the admin and agent dashboard but could i had a proble with populationg it.
+- I think most of the problems i have are linked.
+- The users are able to register their interest and a modal pops up notifying them that the registration was successful and the respective agent will be in contact with them.
+- The search button is not working.
+- Did not put enough docstrings
+- The logout button is working
+- I think the interface is basic enough and user friendly
+- Tenants are able to view properties

 <br>